fabianesqueda/dafx25-va-modeling-lrus/README.md

 > Fabián Esqueda, Shogo Murai — DAFx25 (2025)
 > [Read the paper](https://dafx25.dii.univpm.it/wp-content/uploads/2025/07/DAFx25_paper_61.pdf)

-It provides a PyTorch implementation of a **real-valued Linear Recurrent Unit (LRU)** model for black-box modeling of nonlinear audio distortion circuits, such as diode clippers and overdrive pedals.
+It provides a PyTorch implementation of the proposed LRU-based model for black-box modeling of nonlinear audio distortion circuits, such as diode clippers and overdrive pedals.

 ---

-## ✨ Features
+## Notes
-- **Real LRU blocks**: Stable, efficient, and simpler than complex-valued LRUs.
-- **Skip-connected nonlinear blocks**: Each block consists of a linear recurrent update + smooth nonlinear function (`TanhApprox`).
-- **Antialiasing-friendly**: Designed for integration with Antiderivative Antialiasing (ADAA) to reduce oversampling requirements.
-- **Lightweight PyTorch implementation**: Uses [`mambapy`](https://github.com/alxndrTL/mamba.py) for the efficient prefix-scan (`pscan`) operation.
+> Uses [`mambapy`](https://github.com/alxndrTL/mamba.py) for the efficient prefix-scan (`pscan`) operation.

 ---